duhow/xiaoai-patch/research/lx06/install.md

 - connect a cable to the micro usb and your computer

 - power on -> when windows plays a sound (or 2 seconds after power on) -> run `update.exe identify`
-  - if you don't see `firmware version ...` than it wasn't successful and you need to try it again
+  - if you don't see `firmware version ...` then it wasn't successful and you need to try it again

 ```
 > update.exe identify